 - Human rights policy and public statement adopted by ABB Group in 2007. - Further work to embed human rights into business decision-making processes, including risk review for projects.
-Human rights considerations integrated in supply chain questionnaire, new Supplier Code of Conduct, mergers and acquisitions process. - Human rights considerations embedded in internal protocol for deciding where ABB should have business activities. - Global human rights training workshops started in ABB in 2010 with sessions in three countries, and continued in 2011 in four other countries.
-A formal sustainability objective has been set to conduct training in ABB's top 12 manufacturing and exporting countries by end of 2012.
-Training is aimed at business managers, and key functions such as Supply Chain Management, Human Resources, Legal and Integrity, Communications and Sustainability. - Active participation in international organizations and workshops seeking to promote business awareness and support for human rights.
-These include UN Global Compact and the Global Business Initiative on Human Rights.
+Human rights considerations integrated in supply chain questionnaire, Supplier Code of Conduct, mergers and acquisitions process. - Human rights considerations embedded in internal protocol for deciding where ABB should have business activities. - Global human rights training workshops started in ABB in 2010 with sessions in three countries: it continued in 2011 in four other countries with training in two more countries in 2012.
+In all, training was carried out in nine countries, three fewer than foreseen in a group sustainability objective for the period.
+A further training objective has been set for 2013.
+The training is aimed at business managers, and key functions such as Supply Chain Management, Human Resources, Legal and Integrity, Communications and Sustainability.